 · Essential Documents

 The course is delivered with a practical focus with group workshops and many opportunities for discussion and questioning.

 This ICH E6 GCP course, complete with the latest revision to the guidelines, meets the Minimum Criteria identified by TransCelerate BioPharma as necessary to enable mutual recognition of GCP training among trial Sponsors.
-Physicians who attend the half-day course are eligible for 3 CPD points from the Royal College of Physicians in Ireland (RCPI).

 Participants will receive a certificate of attendance which will be valid for 2 years and will demonstrate the participant’s evidence of GCP training for regulated research studies.